-- House Deed ("Escritura Pública"); - Certification of the Puerto Rico Property Registry ("Certificación Registral");

-- Declaration of Heirship ("Declaratoria de Herederos") coupled with a House Deed or other document showing the track of the property's ownership. - o May include Instance of inscription of heirs ("Instancia"); - Title Certification ("Certificación de Título del Departamento de la Vivienda"); - Court Judgment ("Sentencia o Resolución del Tribunal") expressing a determination from the courts on the ownership of the property. - An Ownership Certification, executed under penalty of perjury by the owner or person with proprietary interest that includes the (i) length of time the applicant has lived at the location; (ii) an explanation of the circumstances that prevent traditional ownership verification; and (iii) a certification towards one the following: - (a) There are no other parties who have right to claim ownership; - (b) Other parties who have a right to claim ownership have agreed to allow participation of the property in the Program; or - (c) Any other parties who have a right to claim ownership could not be located (after reasonable attempts to contact them).
+- Certified Copy of the House Deed ("Escritura Pública"); - Certification of the Puerto Rico Property Registry ("Certificación Registral"), issued within six (6) months of application; - Declaration of Heirship ("Declaratoria de Herederos") coupled with a House Deed or other document showing the track of the property's ownership. - o May include Instance of inscription of heirs ("Instancia"); - Title Certification ("Certificación de Título del Departamento de la Vivienda"); - Court Judgment ("Sentencia o Resolución del Tribunal") expressing a determination from the courts on the ownership of the property. - An Ownership Certification, executed under penalty of perjury by the owner or person with proprietary interest that includes the (i) length of time the Applicant has lived at the location; (ii) an explanation of the circumstances that prevent traditional ownership verification; and (iii) a certification towards one the following: - (a) There are no other parties who have right to claim ownership;

+(b) Other parties who have a right to claim ownership have agreed to allow participation of the property in the Program; or

+(c) Any other parties who have a right to claim ownership could not be located (after reasonable attempts to contact them).